github/explore/CONTRIBUTING.md

 To propose a new topic page, please **open an pull request** with your proposed changes.
 The [API docs](./docs/API.md) and [style guide](./docs/styleguide.md) provide guidance on the information you need to include and how it should be formatted.

-For ideas on which topics could benefit most from extra context, look at [topics-todo.md](topics-todo.md) which lists GitHub's most-used topics that aren't yet in this repository.
-If your pull request adds one of these topics, please update topics-todo.md to check it off the list.
+This repository includes [a list of the most-used GitHub topics that don't yet have extra context](topics-todo.md).
+If your pull request adds one of these topics, please update topics-todo.md so that the topic is checked (marked complete).

 **Please fill out the pull request template completely.** If you do not fill out the template, your pull request will be closed.